Road House (2024 film)

-Road House is a 2024 American action thriller film, which is a remake of Road House and the third movie overall in the titular franchise.
-Directed by Doug Liman from a script written by Anthony Bagarozzi and Chuck Mondry, some of the characters and events of the story are similar to those of the original release.
+Road House is a 2024 American action film directed by Doug Liman.
+It is a remake of the 1989 film and the third film overall in the Road House franchise.
 It stars Jake Gyllenhaal as an ex-UFC fighter who takes a job as a bouncer at a Florida Keys road house.
-Produced by Joel Silver, the movie also features Daniela Melchior, Billy Magnussen, Jessica Williams, Joaquim de Almeida, JD Pardo, Austin Post, and Conor McGregor in its supporting cast.
+The film also stars Daniela Melchior, Billy Magnussen, Jessica Williams, Joaquim de Almeida, JD Pardo, Austin Post, and Conor McGregor.

 Road House premiered on March 8, 2024, at the opening night of the South by Southwest festival, and was released by Amazon MGM Studios via Prime Video on March 21, 2024.
 It received mixed reviews from critics.
-A sequel is in development.
+A sequel, Road House 2, is in production.

 Plot

 Troubled former UFC middleweight fighter Elwood Dalton makes a living scamming fighters on the underground circuit.
 He is approached by Frankie, the owner of an unruly roadhouse in the Florida Keys community of Glass Key, who offers him a job as head bouncer.
 Initially hesitant, Dalton takes up the offer after narrowly averting a suicide attempt with a freight train that destroys his car.
 He takes a bus to Frankie's establishment, called simply the Road House, and befriends Charlie, a teenager who runs a bookstore with her father, Stephen.

 At the Road House, Dalton fends off a motorcycle gang working for local crime boss Ben Brandt and personally drives the injured thugs to the hospital, where he meets Ellie, a doctor who tends to his injuries.
 Staying in Frankie's disused houseboat, Dalton mentors the other bouncers and becomes popular with the locals.
 After an attempt on his life by gang leader Dell, Dalton finds him lying in wait at his houseboat with a shotgun.
 He throws Dell overboard but is unable to save him from being killed and eaten by a crocodile.

 Knox, a psychopathic enforcer, is tasked by Brandt's incarcerated father to hunt down Dalton.
 After an unexpected date with Ellie, Dalton is confronted at gunpoint by the Monroe County sheriff, who tells him to leave town.
 However, Ellie, revealed to be the sheriff's daughter, intervenes.
 She explains that her father is in league with Brandt, who has inherited his wealthy father's drug empire.
 Brandt meets Dalton at the Road House and taunts him about his past: In a UFC title fight against a friend, Dalton was overcome with rage and killed his opponent in the cage.
 Knox arrives with Brandt's men, and an all-out bar fight ensues, leaving Dalton badly beaten.